cardinal76/echo-common/README.md

 Below are listed the commands in order to generate entities with echo-hibernate plugin.
 You can generate entities for any platform module (tm=telemedicine, rd=radiology) by launching one of the two main maven task configured for postgresql (postgresql-generate-rmdw, postgresql-generate-tmdw).
 Entities are generated in the same project and copied to the right module folder if projects are in the same IDE workspace.

-a) Generate RD entities for postgresql:
+a) Generate radiology entities for postgresql (rd-api):

 	mvn exec:exec@postgresql-generate-rmdw